silverlion2238/silverlion2238/README.md

-## Hello World! 👋 I'm Michal Slonik
+## Hello World! 👋 I'm Michal Schubert

 I'm a 17-year-old student currently attending Secondary School.
 I'm passionate about technology and eager to learn new things.
 I'm particularly interested in: